Best Python Bootcamps for High School Students – 2025

 Bootcamps are an intensive way to learn the fundamentals of a given skill.
 While not exhaustive, Python bootcamps will give you the skills needed to pursue a multitude of programming projects, build your toolbox for a variety of majors and careers, and boost your resume for competitive internships and college applications (CS programs, in particular, are currently saturated with scores of outstanding candidates).

 Furthermore, given that Python is heralded as one of the easiest-to-learn programming languages, it now is included in introductory computer science courses at many of the best colleges for computer science, including Carnegie Mellon, MIT, Caltech, Harvard, and Duke.
-However, it’s unlikely that you’ll receive Python experience in high school–even within the most rigorous curriculum–as AP Computer Science focuses exclusively on Java.
-As such, if you are awarded course credit for scoring highly on the AP Computer Science exam, but your college’s intro class is Python-focused, you likely won’t want to skip it if you’re not yet familiar with the language.
-Entering college with a Python bootcamp under your belt could give you the opportunity to leap directly into higher-level classes; at the very least, it will provide you with foundational understanding and added comfort within notoriously rigorous computer science coursework.
+At the same time, it’s unlikely that you’ll receive Python experience in high school – even within the most rigorous curriculum – as AP Computer Science focuses exclusively on Java.
+As such, if you are awarded course credit for scoring highly on the AP Computer Science exam but your college’s intro class is Python-focused, you likely won’t want to skip it if you’re not yet familiar with the language.
+Entering college with a Python bootcamp under your belt could give you the opportunity to leap directly into higher-level classes.
+At the very least, it will provide you with a foundational understanding and added comfort within notoriously rigorous computer science coursework.

 In addition, since most software developers, engineers, and data analysts are familiar with multiple programming languages, learning Python can give you a leg-up when it’s time to learn more complex languages down the line.